Villa La Rotonda: Design

 The site selected was a hilltop just outside the city of Vicenza.
 Unlike some other Palladian villas of the Veneto, the building was not designed from the start to accommodate a working farm.
 This sophisticated building was designed for a site which was, in modern terminology, "suburban".
 Palladio classed the building as a "palazzo" rather than a villa.

 The design is for a completely symmetrical building having a square plan with four facades, each of which has a projecting portico.
-The whole is contained within an imaginary circle which touches each corner of the building and centres of the porticos. (illustration, left).
+The whole is contained within an imaginary circle which touches each corner of the building and centres of the porticos (illustration, left).

 The name La Rotonda refers to the central circular hall with its dome.
 To describe the villa, as a whole, as a rotunda is technically incorrect, as the building is not circular but rather the intersection of a square with a cross.
 Each portico has steps leading up to it, and opens via a small cabinet or corridor to the circular domed central hall.
-This and all other rooms were proportioned with mathematical precision according to Palladio's own rules of architecture which he published in I quattro libri dell'architettura.
-Works spaces for the villa's servants are hidden in a low level underneath the first floor, which is accessed via staircases hidden inside the walls of the central hall.
+This and all other rooms were proportioned with mathematical precision according to Palladio's rules of architecture which he published in I quattro libri dell'architettura.
+Work spaces for the villa's servants are hidden underneath the first floor, which is accessed via staircases hidden inside the walls of the central hall.

 The design reflected the humanist values of Renaissance architecture.
 In order for each room to have some sun, the design was rotated 45 degrees from each cardinal point of the compass.
 Each of the four porticos has pediments graced by statues of classical deities.
 The pediments were each supported by six Ionic columns.
 Each portico was flanked by a single window.
 All principal rooms were on the second floor or piano nobile.

 Building began in 1567.
 Neither Palladio nor the owner, Paolo Almerico, were to see the completion of the villa.
 Palladio died in 1580 and a second architect, Vincenzo Scamozzi, was employed by the new owners to oversee the completion.
 One of the major changes he made to the original plan was to modify the two-storey central hall.

 Palladio had intended it to be covered by a high semi-circular dome but Scamozzi designed a lower dome with an oculus (intended to be open to the sky) inspired by the Pantheon in Rome.
 The dome was ultimately completed with a cupola.